 The city of Richmond's name has come to mark a period of geological history dating back 440 million years ago.
 The "Richmondian" or the "Richmondian Age" describe a period in time where rock formations with names like "Whitewater," Liberty," "Waynesville" and "Arnheim" accumulated on the bottom of an ancient sea where east central Indiana and west central Ohio are now located.

 The features found on this 466 acre property include 3% of Indiana's old growth forest, acres of reforested woods, several miles of hiking trails and running paths, Hayes museum, Adena and Hopewell Indian mounds, ponds, fields, and wetlands.

 1257 feet above sea level.
 Latitude 40° 00', longitude 84° 51' W, Indiana's highest point is amidst a grove of trees.
 Located 15 miles north of Richmond.
 Exit 153 off I-70 on S.R.
 227. Travel 10 miles north to Bethel.
 1 mile west on Bethel Rd. and .09 miles north on Elliott Rd.

-The town is located along the National Road in the heart of Antique Alley.
-It is the home to 12 antique shops and malls, beautifully restored homes, cozy eateries and a bed and breakfast.
+Historic Cambridge City is located on the National Road in the heart of Antique Alley.
+It is the home to more than 12 quality antique shops and malls, beautifully restored homes, Museum of Overbeck Art Potter, cozy local eateries and a bed and breakfast.
 In the mid 19th century, the Whitewater Canal flowed from Cambridge City to Cincinnati transporting freight and passengers.
-Join us the first weekend after Labor Day for Canal Days.

 Recently selected as a top small-town getaway by Midwest Living Magazine editors, Centerville is a town that time forgot offering a charming inn and intriguing antique and specialty shops.
 Centerville was an important stop along the National Road in the 19th century.